 Congratulations to Nikoo Alizadeh, Lyndsay Kluge, and Miela Zahavi who completed the Undergraduate Research Opportunity Program (UROP) and gained valuable research experience in the Knight Lab.
 Read more.

 Neutrophil Glucose Flux as a Therapeutic Target in Antiphospholipid Syndrome

 Dr. Ajay Tambralli presents his research "Neutrophil Glucose Flux as a Therapeutic Target in Antiphospholipid Syndrome" at the 2022 Department of Internal Medicine Research Symposium.
+Listen to the presentation.

 Non-Criteria Manifestations of Pediatric APS Common Yet ‘Under-Recognized’

 Dr. Jason Knight and Dr. Jacqueline Madison discuss their recent study on pediatric APS, treatments and outcomes, and the need for diagnostic criteria specific to younger patients.
 Read more.

 Kids with Rare Autoimmune Disease Show These Symptoms Before Blood Clots

 Dr. Jacqueline Madison and team discover that children with antiphospholipid syndrome (APS) experienced additional symptoms not formally associated with APS in adults.
 Read more.

 Rogue Antibodies Make Cells “Sticky” to Trigger Blood Clots in COVID-19 Patients